 - Other Charges.
 The following other charges (fees) will be added to your Account, as applicable:

-- Late Payment Fee: A late charge will be imposed on any unpaid installment of a VISA account that is twelve (12) days or more delinquent.
+- Late Payment Fee: A late charge will be imposed on any unpaid installment of a VISA account that is three (3) days or more delinquent.
 The fee will be $25.00 for each installment.

-- Document Copy Fee: An $8.00 fee may be charged for each SALES DRAFT copy you request.
-A $2.00 fee will be charged for each STATEMENT copy you request.
+- Document Copy Fee: A $2.00 fee will be charged for each STATEMENT copy you request.

 - Collection Costs: To the extent permitted by law, you will also be required to pay the Credit Union’s collection expenses, including court costs and reasonable attorney’s fees.